 The Los Angeles Police Department (LAPD) releases reported hate crime statistics within the City of LA each year.
 Read the 2020 report here.

 Explore Justice is a video series which gives an opportunity to challenge our own prejudices by educating ourselves on social justice topics and issues that many are still experiencing today.

 iHollaback offers tools and bystander intervention trainings to stop both in-person and online harassment.
 Learn more about their resources at ihollaback.org.

 Know Your Rights & Bystander Intervention Trainings:

-LA Civil Rights, in partnership with city agencies and community partners, is launching a No Place for Hate Training Series to share information and resources on hate crimes, including knowing your rights, bystander intervention training, and in-language reporting tools.
+LA Civil Rights, in partnership with city agencies and community partners, is launching a training series to share information and resources on hate crimes, including knowing your rights, bystander intervention training, and in-language reporting tools.
 Click here to sign up for one of our virtual trainings.
 Dates for upcoming trainings include:

 - Jul 27, 2021 05:30 PM

 - Aug 31, 2021 05:30 PM

 It's important to know that hate incidents and hate crimes don't come out of nowhere.
 They rise when bigotry and discrimination is allowed to go unchecked in our communities.
 Call out hate speech or derogatory language when you hear it and discrimination when you see it.